How to Create Realistic Lightning, Fire, and Music-Reactive Lighting with Philips Hue, Nanoleaf, and LIFX

 Color and brightness

-• Lava, Fireplace, and Campfire automatically adjust hues to create a natural flame gradient based on the base color you choose
+• Lava, Fireplace, and Campfire automatically vary hues to create a natural flame gradient based on the selected base color

 Flicker behavior